johnalamina/nursing/practice_book.md

 ## Nature of Nursing: Chapter 2.
 Evidence-based practice and research in nursing
-	Intro
+### Intro
-	Evidence-based practice
+### Evidence-based practice
-	Nursing research
+### Nursing research
+1. Approaches to nursing research
+2. overview of the research process
+3. Research-related roles and responsibilies for nurses

+### References

+### Learning outcomes
+1. Explain the relationship between research and evidence based nursing practice
+2. Apply the steps of change used in implementing evidence based practice
+3. Describe limitations in relying on research as the primary source of evidence for practice.
+4. Differentiate the quantitative approach from the qualitative approach in nursing research.
+5. Outline the steps to research
+6.

 ## Nature of Nursing: Chapter 3.
 Nursing theories and conceptual frameworks
-	Introduction to theories
+### Introduction to theories
+1. Context for theory development in american universities
+2. Defining terms
-	The metaparadigm for nursing
+### The metaparadigm for nursing
-	The role of nursing theory
+### The role of nursing theory
+1. In education
+2. In research
+3. in clinical practice
-	overview of selected nursing theories
+### overview of selected nursing theories
+1. Nightingale's Evinronmental theory
+2. Peplau's interpersonal relations model
+3. Henderson's definition of nursing
+4. Roger's science of unitary human beings
+5. Orem's theory of Nursing
+6. King's goal attainment theory
+7. Neuman's Systems model
+8. Roy's adaptation model
+9. Leininger's Cultural care diversity and universality theory
+10. Watson's Human Caring Theory
+11. Parse's Human becoming theory
-	Critique of nursing theory
+### Critique of nursing theory

 ## Nature of Nursing: Chapter 4 Legal aspects of nursing
-	General legal aspects of nursing
+### General legal aspects of nursing
+1. Function of the Law in Nursing
+2. Sources of Law
+3. types of laws
+4. Kinds of legal actions
+5. Civil judicial process
+6. Nurses as witnesses
-	regulation of nursing practice
+### regulation of nursing practice
-	Contractual arrangements in nursing
+### Contractual arrangements in nursing
-	Selected legal aspects of nursing practice
+### Selected legal aspects of nursing practice
-	Areas of potential liability in nursing
+### Areas of potential liability in nursing
-	Legal protections in nursing practice
+### Legal protections in nursing practice

 ## Nature of Nursing: Chapter 5 Values, ethics and advocacy
 	Values